Diane Holland: Career

-Later in her career, Holland earned her most well-known part of ballroom dancer Yvonne Stuart-Hargreaves in Hi-de-Hi!
+Later in her career, Holland became best known as ballroom dancer Yvonne Stuart-Hargreaves in Hi-de-Hi!
 (1980).
 Jimmy Perry, who co-wrote Hi-De-Hi!, had married Holland's sister Gilda, and saw Holland's talent after she appeared in pantomimes and plays at The Watford Palace, which he and Gilda managed together.
 By the time Hi-De-Hi! came into production, Holland was suffering from serious arthritis in her hip, a common plight for dancers, and the show's choreographer noted how she would arrive for rehearsals "limping badly" but during filming she "hid it very well".
 Holland did not appear in the summer theatre shows of Hi-De-Hi! partly due to this, and also being keen not to be too heavily associated with one character.
 Prior to Hi-De-Hi!, Holland appeared in Tales of the Unexpected in the episode named "The Stinker", and Stig of the Dump as Mrs Fawkham-Greene.
 She also appeared in Some Mothers Do 'Ave 'Em as a maternity hospital receptionist.
 She played Miss Lavant in the TV film The Children of Dynmouth (1987), and Madame Dupree in Lace 2 (1985).

 Following the end of Hi-de-Hi! in 1988, she appeared in Central Television's comedy The Upper Hand, and in an episode of Bergerac as a music teacher.
 In 1992–93, she played the notorious female magistrate, Celia Littlewood, who had eyes for Miss Brahms, in Grace and Favour, the sequel to Are You Being Served.